concourse/datadog-event-resource/README.md

 ### `check`: Listen for events in the event stream.

-Detects new events that have been published to your Datadog event stream.
+Detects new events that have been published to the Datadog event stream.

 ### `in`: Fetch an event